 Instructions

-- Stir the water and sugar in the bowl of a stand mixer and sprinkle the yeast on top.
-Let sit until the mixture begins to turn creamy, about 5 minutes.
+- Stir the water and sugar in the bowl of a stand mixer and sprinkle the yeast on top (if not using active dry, see Notes below).
+Let sit until the mixture begins to foam and turn creamy, about 5 minutes.

 - Add 4 cups of flour, salt, and melted butter and mix on low using the dough hook attachment.
 If the dough seems extremely sticky, add a little bit of the extra flour until it's slightly tacky but no longer sticky.